Bira/octopus-carnival/_posts/2023-06-25-dungeon-fantasy-wealth.md

 If an item can be replicated with the standard enchantments from DF, it has those enchantments and is priced accordingly.
 Items with unique functions might be a bit harder, but I always have the "easy escape" there of just not assigning a fixed price to these.
-Like DR Artifacts, they're either impossible to sell in the first place, or will be worth some arbitrary amount that matches what I want the PCs to have at that point.
+Like DF Artifacts, they're either impossible to sell in the first place, or will be worth some arbitrary amount that matches what I want the PCs to have at that point.